SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Functions With an Implicit Return
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Very simple functions with just one line of code
+Very simple functions
+whose body contains only the ``return`` keyword
+followed by the function's return value
 can be written in a shorter way by omitting ``return``.
 For example,
 both functions below have the same behavior: